mohammadhasanii/mohammadhasanii/README.md

 <p align="left"> <a href="https://twitter.com/code_mohammad" target="blank"><img src="https://img.shields.io/twitter/follow/code_mohammad?logo=twitter&style=for-the-badge" alt="code_mohammad" /></a> </p>

 - 🧠 My Passion:
 **Software engineering has been my world for the past five years—more than just a profession, it's a calling.
-On April 23, 2023, I launched Bettercode, followed by Pinoqio-Ai on March 31, 2025, a service dedicated to scam detection.
+On April 23, 2023, I launched Bettercode, followed by [Raventure-Suite](https://github.com/Raventure-Suite), a powerful project suite I'm currently building with dedication and vision.
 These projects are deeply meaningful to me, and every day, I pour my energy into refining and expanding them, driven by a relentless pursuit of value creation.
 Even when exhaustion sets in, and the road feels tough, software engineering is what keeps me going—it gives me hope, purpose, and the strength to push forward.
 For me, this isn’t just about writing code—it’s a love, a reason to exist, and a fire that never fades.**

 🌍 **Personal Website:** [mohammadhasanii.ir](https://mohammadhasanii.ir)